AhmedYousriSobhi/aCupOfTea/tabularData/conceptInMachineLearning/mlSupervisedClassification.md

 - There will not be as much variability, as we are reducing the variance and thus the chances of overfitting once we introduced bagging
 - Can grow trees in parallel, where each tree is not dependent on any other tree because it's just specific to its own dataset.

-### `6.4- Random Forest`:
+### 6.4- Random Forest:
 If normal bagging produced n independent trees, each with variance Sigma squared, then the bagged variance is (Sigma squared/n), so the larger n is the more we can reduce this overall variance, but in reality these trees are not independent, since we're sampling with replacement they are likely to be highly correlated, and as the correlation is close to one, we end up with no reduction in variance, which should make sense if we keep using the same or very similar trees, we're not gaining any new information.
 We need to ensure that each one of these decision trees are somewhat different that one another

 Solutions for that would be; introducing more randomness, to achieve this, we restrict the number of features the trees are allowed to be built from, as each tree will be built from a random subset of not just rows, but of a random subset of columns as well, and by default our classification model we'll limit that subset of features to the square root of the total number of features available and regression will tale one-third of the total number of features that are available.
 This will force different decisions for each tree depending on which one of the features are now still available for that tree (that subset)

-This resulting algorithm is what is called Random Forest; so random forest is essentially the bagging (bootstrapping and aggregating) with not only the subset of the rows being random, but also the subset of the features or columns also being random.
+This resulting algorithm is what is called Random Forest; so __random forest is essentially the bagging (bootstrapping and aggregating) with not only the subset of the rows being random, but also the subset of the features or columns also being random__.

-### `6.5- Extra Trees`:
+### 6.5- Extra Trees:
 What about the cases where Random Forest does not reduce the variance enough (overfitting)?

 We can introduce even more randomness, we can randomly select the actual splits in each one of our decision trees, recall that decision tree typically use a greedy search to find a best split, so if a certain feature is available in a given subset, that feature may always be chosen as that first split at the top of the decision tree, so we oppose thos method and we select features randomly and create splits randomly and won't choose greedily and that's what we call Extra Random Trees.

 The hope with Extra Trees is with enough random splits, we still have majority classes in each one of these leaf nodes and the vote will still be a good classifier when all aggregated together, even if those individual components are a bit weaker.

-### `6.6- Boosting`:
+### 6.6- Boosting:
 While it does help with reducing variance like Bagging, it's more meant for business problems where we may want to continue to better fit or correct our model, to ensure that we get even rare events correct.

-Unlike with Bagging, it will be easily possible to overfit our dataset
+Unlike with Bagging, it will be easily possible to overfit our dataset.

-The decision trees in Boosting will have only one split, so no deep trees, we can call it `decision stump`, the idea here is we're trying to build from our original decision stump, further smaller decision stumps in order to improve our original decision boundary, each one of these stumps are going to be called the weak learners, and with boosting, we create a new way to decide on and stack together many weak learners intelligently to ultimately come up with a strong classification algorithm.
+The decision trees in Boosting will have only one split, so no deep trees, we can call it __decision stump__, the idea here is we're trying to build from our original decision stump, further smaller decision stumps in order to improve our original decision boundary, each one of these stumps are going to be called the weak learners, and with boosting, we create a new way to decide on and stack together many weak learners intelligently to ultimately come up with a strong classification algorithm.

-Example Lets create an initial decision stump with one node and two leaves, this splite with have some mistakes in it, and it would be a good idea to weight these mistakes more heavily in our next weak learner, as we in weighting those mistakes more heavily, a larger error if we got those mistakes wrong again with the next weak learner, and also the next weak learner should be rewarded more, if we got them right.
+Example Lets create an initial decision stump with one node and two leaves, this split will have some mistakes in it, and it would be a good idea to weight these mistakes more heavily in our next weak learner, as we in weighting those mistakes more heavily, a larger error if we got those mistakes wrong again with the next weak learner, and also the next weak learner should be rewarded more, if we got them right.
 So we lower the weights of the records that the first model got right, and increase the weights of the ones that are wrongly classified.

 Doing that for every next weak learner (reduce the weights of rights and increase the weights of wrongs) if we continue to do this based on the errors made by each one of the prior learners and combine those decisions to form a single strong classifier.